No Records Found

 Sorry, no records were found.
 Please adjust your search criteria and try again.

 Sorry, unable to load Google Maps API.

 - Childhood Apraxia & Speech Therapy Centre

-My approach to therapy is to provide excellence through evidenced-based methods, in a supportive and caring, family-friendly environment.
+My approach to therapy is to provide excellence through evidence-based methods, in a supportive and caring, family-friendly environment.
 I believe therapy should be challenging but exciting, individualized, and goal-oriented.
 I encourage families and children attending therapy to celebrate their hard-work and accomplishments.
 I also encourage families to network with others to create a community of support in their journey with CAS.
-I combine the therapy approaches of Dave Hammer's multisensory approach, Nancy Kaufman’s Speech-to-Language Protocol (K-SLP) and Dynamic Temporal & Tactile Cueing (DTTC) with contributions from my training in the Principles of Motor Learning (PML) and PROMPT.
+I combine the therapy approaches including Dynamic Temporal & Tactile Cueing (DTTC) and Rapid Syllable Transition Training (ReST) with contributions from my training in the Principles of Motor Learning (PML) and PROMPT.

 Parents are involved in therapy planning and activities, and are able to observe session from an audio-equipped observation room or directly in session.
 I encourage all caregivers involved with a child to attend sessions at some point so they can better understand what is involved and help to provide support outside of the therapy setting.
 I welcome extended family members as well as professionals such as daycare providers, teachers, extracurricular activity providers, therapists, etc. I involve parents in goal setting and home programming development, as well as carry-out of home programming, to ensure it is practical and manageable.
 I encourage communication beyond the therapy room as well, being available by phone and email as needed.